jonbnewman/mobx-store-provider/docs/typescript.md

 // Create the interface to represent an instance of the AppStore interface IAppStore extends Instance<typeof AppStore> {}

-// Export it and the store so other components can use them export { AppStore, IAppStore };
+// Export it and the store so components can use them export { AppStore, IAppStore };
 ```